-Contact with electrical power can cause death or serious personal injury.
-The Guidance 1000A/B is powered by 24 VDC and can contain voltages up to 48 VDC to drive the motors.
+Contact with electrical power can cause serious injury or death.
+The Guidance 1000A is powered by 24VDC and can contain voltages up to 48VDC to drive the motors.

-• Mount this product in a cabinet or machine chassis that is not accessible when AC line power is on.
+Mount this product in a cabinet or machine chassis that is not accessible when AC line power is on.